potato-chip-studios/Land-Team-Repository/README.md

 .
 Reference any work that isn't your own.

+# RULES

+.
+Only upload on the tasks allocated to that person unless otherwise stated I.e permission requested

+.
+Don't update others code or other people's tasks without permission I.e requesting assistance.
+State person who assisted if there is assistance with the code.

+.
+Document why and how the code works so others can understand

+.
+Ensure code remains in the scope of the project, I.e completes the task set out to do.

+.
+Not swearing in official documentation inc github.

+.
+Use proper syntax with useful comments when updating I.e:

+   UPDATE <FILENAME>
+   comments: changed a function name to use camel case for consistency

 Now the bit that protects authors;

 No guarantee or warranty is offered by the author(s) of any files.
 No liability is accepted by any author(s).
 All rights go to respective authors.